Kenya Airways Logo

 Therefore, the emblem lacks rigid shapes and sharp serifs.
 Everything is smooth and even, conveying a sense of confidence, reliability, and stability to travelers despite scarlet.

-The text is in an italic font, adding dynamism.
+The text is in italics, adding dynamism.
 The glyphs appear more lively as if they are moving forward, demonstrating that planes quickly transport passengers to their destinations while aiming to adhere to the arrival schedule.

-The symbol has completely transformed: instead of an abstract geometric figure, there is now a specific circle with a capital “K” inside.
+The symbol has completely transformed: instead of an abstract geometric figure, it now shows a specific circle with a capital “K” inside.
 The lines are thickened in some places, making the circle look like a tilted oval.
 This also carries symbolism: constant passenger transportation available at any time and the regularity of round-trip flights.